 Length of stay is determined on an individual basis and is dependent on safety concerns and continued need for emergency shelter.

 Can I continue to receive services upon leaving the shelter?

-Yes, ongoing support services, including counseling, and follow-up case management are made available to SafeHouse clients.
+Yes, ongoing support services, including individual, group, and family counseling, legal advocacy, and follow-up case management are made available to all persons exiting shelter.

 Are there services I can receive if I do not reside at the shelter?